Workforce Development Manager

 To perform this job successfully, an individual must be able to perform each essential function in a satisfactory manner.
 The requirements listed above are representative of the knowledge, skill and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions

-Opportunity Communities (OppCo) provides all administrative and operational infrastructure for TND.
-OppCo, and members Nuestra Comunidad and TND, are equal opportunity organizations.
+Opportunity Communities (OppCo) provides human resources for TND, OppCo, and members Nuestra Comunidad and TND, are equal opportunity organizations.
 We recruit, employ, train, compensate, and promote without regard to race, religion, creed, color, national origin, age, gender, gender identity, sexual orientation, marital status, disability, veteran status or any other basis protected by applicable federal, state, or local law.